xyphro/I3CBlaster/README.md

 Next planned step before doing further SW extensions is a level translator hardware and extension of the binary to the tiny <a href="https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html" target="_blank">Seeedstudio Xiao RP2040 boards</a>.

-Upcoming SW changes will include functional extensions, but first an instantiation method to enable running the i3c_hl module 2 I3C controllers on RP2040 on both PIO instances, but also a cleanup and Doxygen style API documentation.

-## What is the difference to commercial products?

-A bitbanged or here HW supported bitbanged I3C master will never get exactly to the percentage of bus utilization of a real HW I3C master.
-While the implementation was targeted to be efficient here, there are phases where a PIO statemachine to CPU interaction will "pause" the bus for short times, especially for HDR-DDR transfers.
-The peak i3c clock frequency of 12.5MHz is reached in this solution.
-Have a look at the demo code section below to download a captured waveform which allows you to zoom into the timing details.
-Note, that those pauses are ensured to occur in phases where SCL is low, such that the I3C timings are not violated, which is important for mixed bus scenarios.

-A bitbanged solution like the one here can enable you to modify its code for failure insertion to test the robustness of a target.
-E.g. you can send a wrong CRC value or parity on purpose, generate unexpected bus conditions, etc.

-So it might not be an exact 100% replacement of commercial tools, but can be a good step for very initial tests/protocol investigation or later extension with failure insertion methods.

-The USB interface is here a CDC based UART, as delivered by Raspberry PI SDK.
-This solution is a bit inefficient compared to a dedicated custom solution, but enables maximum usability and extendability for the community.

 ## In need of an I3C Analyzer?

 Have a look at my I3C daughter project, which is a Saleae Logic Analyzer plugin to decode I3C OD, I3C SDR and I3C HDR-DDR transfers: